mohammednumaan/imagined-assignment/README.md

 ### Indexing

 I also implemented basic indexing to fetch database documents more efficiently.
 This increases the overall performance of the back-end server.
 Indexes for large datasets might cause some issues.
-For example, it could slow down creation/updation operations as well increase the space used (since its an extra data-structure), which is really crucial for a platform like an E-Commerce application.
+For example, it could slow down creation/updation operations as well increase the space used (since its an extra data-structure), which can significantly cause performance issues for a platform like an E-Commerce application.

 For example, I set a composite index for the `order` collection.
 This is especially useful for the route which returns the order details for the **last seven days**.